 You can receive a commission in the Marine Corps by joining Naval ROTC.
 The Naval Reserve Officers’ Training Corps (NROTC) program offers tuition and other financial benefits at more than 60 of the country’s leading colleges and universities.
 Two- and four-year subsidized scholarships are offered.
 Applicants receive a monthly cash allowance.
-Two- and four-year non subsidized NROTC programs are also offered.
-These are considered college programs and provide for monthly cash allowances between the junior and senior years.
+Two- and four-year non-subsidized NROTC programs are also offered.
+These are considered college programs and provide monthly cash allowances between the junior and senior years.

 Read more >> Marine ASVAB Practice Test

 Is Infantry the Only Job in the Marine Corps?